NET WORTH: $4.6 billion

 SOURCE OF WEALTH: eBay

 Skoll has chosen to focus on stopping deforestation as a key component of lowering carbon outputs.
-Skoll supports working with communities to improve land management, promoting policies that slow or arrest deforestation at a local or national level, using technology to improve monitoring, and employing other innovative market-driven solutions through a number of organizations working in this area.
+Skoll supports working with communities to improve land management, promoting policies that slow or arrest deforestation at a local or national level, using technology to improve monitoring, and employing other innovative, market-driven solutions through a number of organizations working in this area.

-Among the other environmental organizations Skoll supports are the American Council on Renewable Energy, the Marine Stewardship Council, Fair Trade USA, the BioRegional Development Group, and Ceres, an organization dedicated to working with institutional investors who believe that acting on climate change is in their companies' best interest.
-Skoll also is an investor in the electric car company Tesla and the owner of a third Tesla roadster off the line.
+Among the other environmental organizations Skoll has supported are the American Council on Renewable Energy, the Marine Stewardship Council, Fair Trade USA, the BioRegional Development Group, and Ceres, an organization dedicated to working with institutional investors who believe that acting on climate change is in their companies' best interest.
+Skoll also is an investor in the electric car company Tesla and the owner of the third Tesla roadster off the line.

 EDUCATION: One of Skoll's main missions in his philanthropy is to "advance innovations that enhance a person's ability to improve her/his economic well-being and personal dignity."
 And one of the biggest ways to do this is to provide educational opportunities.
 This is why much of Skoll's philanthropy is focused on education initiatives, including programs that provide education to underserved communities in developing countries, after-school programs in the United States, vocational training programs, programs to train educators, service learning, and innovative online tools.
-Skoll also recently backed the launch of the Skoll Center for Impact and Entertainment, at the UCLA school of Theater, Film, and Television.
+Skoll also backed the launch of the Skoll Center for Impact and Entertainment, at the UCLA school of Theater, Film, and Television.

-ECONOMIC DEVELOPMENT: Improving opportunities for individuals in extreme poverty is at the heart of the Skoll Foundation's giving.
-This mission has led to the support of a wide variety of social entrepreneurs and their organizations, and it includes a focus on education, microfinancing, providing Internet access in poor and rural areas, ending worker exploitation and child labor, boosting agricultural output for small farmers, and sustainable and environmentally friendly economic development.
+ECONOMIC OPPORTUNITY: Improving opportunities for individuals in extreme poverty is at the heart of the Skoll Foundation's giving.
+This mission has led to the support of a wide variety of social entrepreneurs and their organizations, and it includes a focus on education, microfinancing, providing internet access in poor and rural areas, ending worker exploitation and child labor, boosting agricultural output for small farmers, and sustainable and environmentally friendly economic development.
 Most of these organizations focus on developing countries, and many of them also work on advocacy and policy issues that leverage additional government and private resources.

 HEALTH: Social entrepreneurs supported by the Skoll Foundation have developed programs to address a variety of health issues, particularly in developing countries.
 One major area of focus has been developing clean, sustainable sources of drinking water and improving sanitation systems.
-Innovative programs that increase access to health services in poor and rural areas also have been a focus, as have the immunization of children and the diagnosis, treatment, and prevention of AIDS and tuberculosis.
-Also supported by the Skoll Foundation is the first non-profit drug research and development organization in the United States, which concentrates on developing lifesaving medicine for neglected yet prevalent diseases.
+Innovative programs that increase access to health services in poor and rural areas also have been a focus, as have the immunization of children and the diagnosis, treatment and prevention of AIDS and tuberculosis.
+Also supported by the Skoll Foundation is the first nonprofit drug research and development organization in the United States, which concentrates on developing lifesaving medicine for neglected yet prevalent diseases.

 SOCIAL CHANGE: Skoll founded Participant Media because he believes that "a story well-told has the power to ignite positive social change."
 In 2014, he launched the Center for Social Impact Entertainment at UCLA with a $10 Million donation.